mate-academy/jv-task-management-system/README.md

       STEP #2
       ![Add your teammate](./description/second-step-for-branch-protection-rules.png)

-      Add the rule with only next settings
+      Add the rule with only the next settings
       STEP #3
       ![Add your teammate](./description/third-step-for-branch-protection-rules.png)